• Recipes

 Instructions

-- *If not using an Instant Pot use one of the alternate methods described in the Notes section below.* Otherwise, place the jars in the Instant Pot (no need to add water), secure the lid, and click it into the locked/sealed position.
+• *If not using an Instant Pot use one of the alternate methods described in the Notes section below.* Otherwise, place the jars in the Instant Pot (no need to add water), secure the lid, and set the vent knob to sealed position.
 Press the Yogurt button, and use the +/- buttons to adjust the time.
 For less tangy yogurt, try 10 hours (this is the default time for some IP models).
 For tangier yogurt choose 12 to 14 hours of incubation (I do 12 hours).
 Don't disturb the yogurt during incubation.

-- When the timer beeps, remove jars from the Instant Pot.
-Allow to cool to room temperature, then refrigerate.
+• When the timer beeps, remove jars from the Instant Pot.
+Let cool for about 30 minutes, then refrigerate.
 Always use clean utensils when scooping out individual portions.
 Storage: Keep the yogurt refrigerated, and enjoy within 7 days.
 As with any yogurt a small amount of water may separate during storage.
 Either discard it, or stir it back into the yogurt.

 Notes